Activity ratios measure how efficiently a company performs day-to-day tasks, such us the collection of receivables and management of inventory.

 2 Click competitor name to see calculations.

-The financial data reveals several noteworthy trends in revenues, receivables, and efficiency over the analyzed periods.
+The financial data reveals several noteworthy trends across the analyzed periods.

 - Net Revenues